ngi-nix/ngipkgs/CONTRIBUTING.md

 ## Triaging an NGI project

-When [opening an issue for a new NGI project](https://github.com/ngi-nix/ngipkgs/issues/new?template=project-triaging.yaml), it's recommended to follow the workflow below, which details which information we'd like to know about a project.
+The following information is needed to [open an issue for a new NGI project](https://github.com/ngi-nix/ngipkgs/issues/new?template=project-triaging.yaml):

 1. Navigate to <https://nlnet.nl/project/>.
    In the search bar, type the project name and look for any related projects.